Recovering from Coercive Control

 How I Work with Coercive Control Recovery

-My approach combines evidence-based trauma therapy with deep respect for your inner wisdom and autonomy.
-Unlike the systems you've experienced, this framework recognizes you as the expert on your own life.
+My approach pairs evidence-based trauma therapy with consistent deference to your own judgment about your life.
+Unlike the systems you escaped, this work treats you as the expert on your own life.

 EMDR for Trauma Processing